strawberryseeds/strawberryseeds.github.io/index.md

-# My Jam?
+# What I'm doing?
 Planting Strawberry Seeds.

 ![Two Animal Crossing characters by a campfire, eating fish.
 One asks the other: "So, what's your PhD about?"](img/post/animal-crossing-phd.png)